What Are Non QM Loans Versus Qualified Mortgages

 - No overdrafts

 - 20% down payment on home purchase or 80% loan to value on refinances

 There is a huge market for Non Qualified Mortgage Loan Programs and only a few mortgage lenders offer NON QM Loans nationwide.
 Gustan Cho Associates and The Gustan Cho Team is one of few mortgage consultants that offer Non QM Mortgages nationwide on a correspondent lending platform.

 For more information on Non QM Loans, please contact Gustan Cho at the Gustan Cho Team at USA Mortgage at 262-716-8151 via calling or texting for faster response.
-You can also email your inquiry to firstname.lastname@example.org.
+Borrowers can also email your inquiry to firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.
 The Gustan Cho Team at USA Mortgage is a direct lender with no mortgage overlays on government and conventional loans.
 We are correspondent lenders on non-qm loans.